-Performance shares under the 2010 LTIP are earned, if at all, based upon the achievement, over a three-year period commencing January 1, 2010 and ending December 31, 2012 (the "Performance Period"), of performance goals relating to the following: (a) compound annual growth rate over the Performance Period in the sales for the Company and its subsidiaries as determined by the Company ("Revenue Growth"), and (b) the cumulative operating income over the Performance Period for the Company and its subsidiaries as determined by the Company ("Contribution Margin").
+2011 LTIP.
+On December 1, 2010, the Committee granted the 2011 LTIP awards to the executive officers, including our Named Executive Officers.
+The form of the 2011 LTIP award is identical to the form of the 2010 LTIP award and therefore, is comprised of a combination of stock options and performance shares.
+The performance shares granted as part of the 2011 LTIP awards are earned, if at all, based upon the achievement, over a three-year period commencing January 1, 2011 and ending December 31, 2013 of performance goals relating to the following: (i) compound annual growth rate over the performance period in the sales for the Company and its subsidiaries as determined by the Company, and (ii) the cumulative operating income over the Performance Period for the Company and its subsidiaries as determined by the Company.
+Under the 2011 LTIP, the Committee granted our Named Executive Officers the following 2011 LTIP awards: